VedaWebProject/Tekst/docs/content/administration/upgrades.md

 # Upgrades

-!!! info "Work in progress"
-    This page is yet to exist.

 ## Installing new versions

-...
+!!! note "Work in progress"
+    This content is yet to exist.

 ## Migrating the database

-...
+!!! note "Work in progress"
+    This content is yet to exist.